nodejs/promises/GLOSSARY.md

 rejection may additionally be achieved by calling the `reject` callback provided as an argument.

+Rejection is analogous to a synchronous `throw`.

-#### Resolving / resolve
+#### Fulfillment / resolve

 The act of settling a promise with a value.
 Can be performed by the Executor or a Handler.
-Executors may only resolve by calling the `resolve` callback provided to them as an argument.
-In the case of Handlers, resolution is achieved by exiting the function normally _or_ by returning a value.
+Executors may only resolve by calling the `resolve` callback provided to them as an argument, their return value is ignored.
+In the case of Handlers, fulfillment is achieved by returning a value from the Handler function.

-Resolving a Promise `A` using a Promise `B` will cause `A` to resolve or reject to the same value or error as `B`.
+Fulfilling a Promise `A` using a Promise `B` will cause `A` to resolve or reject to the same value or error as `B`.
+The resolution of `A` is dependent on the resolution of `B`: if `B` never settles, `A` will never settle.
+The process of fulfilling a promise with another promise is known as "assimilation".

 ### Synchronous Rejection